 Cycling

-The Nove Colli in Emilia-Romagna is one of the world's oldest and most challenging gran fondo races.
+The Nove Colli in Emilia-Romagna is the world's oldest Granfondo race, as well one of the most challenging.
 Tuscany hosts the famous Eroica, a vintage bike race celebrating cycling's heritage on gravel roads amidst stunning landscapes.
 A region which has fostered a lineage of cycling champions like Marco Pantani, Davide Cassani, Paolo Bettini, Mario Cipollini, Learco Guerra, and Gino Bartali.

 Climate

-United by the Apennines, the Emilia-Romagna and Tuscany are famous for their microclimates.
+United by the Apennine mountain range, the Emilia-Romagna and Tuscany are famous for their microclimates.
 However, temperatures are generally mild in the winters and warm to hot in the summers.
-It may happen to have cooler temperatures in higher altitudes compared to the lower-lying areas.
+Cooler temperatures are the norm in the higher altitudes of the Apennines.

 Terrain

-The region offers a diverse tapestry of landscapes, from the Adriatic coast's sandy beaches to the Apennine Mountains' rugged beauty, on one end, rolling hills adorned with vineyards and olive groves, complemented by cypress-lined roads, all underpinned by historic cities, on the other end.
-A visual feast for travellers.
+The region provides a diverse range of landscapes, from the sandy beaches of the Adriatic coast to the rugged beauty of the Apennine Mountains.
+The rolling hills of Tuscany are adorned with vineyards and olive groves, complemented by cypress-lined roads, and punctuated with historic towns.
+It is truly a visual feast for ambitious cyclists.

 Dozza